![]() |

 Mellotrons/Birotrons used:

 Earthstar (or Earth Star) were the brainchild of American Craig Wuest, who relocated to Germany in the late '70s.
 There was an early, limited edition tape replay-free album in 1979, Salterbarty Tales (***), but their first release to gain any major exposure was French Skyline from later that year, on the Sky label.
-On the German '70s progressive scene, the best bands usually ended up on the superb Brain imprint, leaving Sky with the also-rans; Earthstar are actually one of their better bands, but while working in the same general area as Tangerine Dream/Klaus Schulze, they're unable to hit the same heights.
+On the German '70s progressive scene, the best bands usually ended up on the superb Brain imprint, leaving Sky with the also-rans; Earthstar are actually one of their better bands, but, while working in the same general area as Tangerine Dream/Klaus Schulze, they're unable to hit the same heights.
 This album is actually quite highly rated on the electronic scene, partly because of Schulze's co-production credit, but I'm not sure that's enough to label the album a 'classic'.

 French Skyline relies heavily on drones, featuring the rare Birotron all over side one's three-part Latin Sirens Face The Wall.
-Wuest is credited with both Birotron and Mellotron, and it's difficult to tell which is which, although I suspect the choirs are Birotron (notes sustained far past the eight-second limit), and the strings later in the piece are Mellotron, though this is sheer guesswork, to be honest.
+Wuest is credited with both Birotron and Mellotron and it's difficult to tell which is which, although I suspect the choirs are Birotron (notes sustained far past the eight-second limit) and the strings later in the piece are Mellotron, though this is sheer guesswork, to be honest.
 I can't hear any tape replay stuff on side two, but that doesn't mean it isn't there.
-Saying that, Wuest is listed as playing nineteen different keyboard instruments, plus sundry others, so it's quite amazing that the tape stuff gets as much of a look in as it does.
+Saying that, Wuest is listed as playing nineteen different keyboard instruments, plus sundry others, so it's quite amazing that the tape-replay stuff gets as much of a look in as it does.

 Atomkraft?
 Nein, Danke! (that's 'Nuclear Power, No Thanks!', though I'm told the translation's a bit iffy), is slightly more laid back than its predecessor, though still firmly in EM territory.
 There's no Mellotron this time round, just the Birotron, so although it's only on a couple of tracks, it's an ideal opportunity to hear the rarest tape-replay instrument.

-By Humans Only, Earthstar had developed a more guitar-orientated sound, and appeared to be carving their own little niche in the EM field.
+By Humans Only, Earthstar had developed a more guitar-orientated sound and appeared to be carving their own little niche in the EM field.
 It wasn't the most enthralling listen, to be honest, but I'm not sure I'm really qualified to judge this stuff properly.
-The two 'funk' tracks on side two, er, aren't really, and Tip Toe Funk feels like it's going to go on forever, though not in a good way.
-The Mellotron makes a reappearance on this album, along with the ever-present Birotron, but the use is still fairly minimal, and it's still difficult to tell which is which.
+The two 'funk' tracks on side two, er, aren't really and Tip Toe Funk feels like it's going to go on forever, though not in a good way.
+The Mellotron makes a reappearance on this album, along with the ever-present Birotron, but the use is still fairly minimal and it's still difficult to tell which is which.

 ![]() |